MiniHacks/.github/profile/README.md

 ![yok](./profile/gooselove.png)
 # hey!

-we're a team from university of minnesota! we compete in hackathons every so often :)
+we're a bunch of hackathon competitors from university of minnesota :)

-shoot any of us a message! we'd love to chat!
+shoot any of us a message, we'd love to chat!

 ![team photo](https://yok.dev/api/minihacks-people?num=10)